mattrussi/gitlab-com-runbooks/troubleshooting/service-ci-runners.md

 To view the namespace (and its projects), you will probably need to authenticate to GitLab.com using your admin account (e.g. "msmiley+admin@gitlab.com") rather than your normal account.

 Often (but not always), both the namespace and the project are disposable, having minimal setup and content, apart from the `.gitlab-ci.yml` file that defines the pipeline jobs.
-For reference, here is an (example namespace)[https://gitlab.com/zabuzhkofaina], its one (project)[https://gitlab.com/zabuzhkofaina/zabuzhkofaina], and its (`.gitlab-ci.yml` file)[https://gitlab.com/zabuzhkofaina/zabuzhkofaina/blob/master/.gitlab-ci.yml].
+For reference, here is an [example namespace](https://gitlab.com/zabuzhkofaina), its one [project](https://gitlab.com/zabuzhkofaina/zabuzhkofaina), and its [`.gitlab-ci.yml` file](https://gitlab.com/zabuzhkofaina/zabuzhkofaina/blob/master/.gitlab-ci.yml).

 In your browser, view the namespace and its project(s).
 Determine if the namespace or project looks suspicious.
 Does the namespace and project have minimal setup?
 Were they freshly created very recently and lack activity apart from initial setup?
 Is the project empty apart from the `.gitlab-ci.yml` file that defines the pipeline jobs?